Alpine team principal Bruno Famin to step down from role at F1 team | TSN

 Alpine team principal Famin to step down from role at F1 team

-Famin will remain in charge of all other motorsports of Renault Group at its Viry-Chatillon engine facility.
+Famin will then focus all of his efforts to his other current post: Vice-president of motorsports of Renault Group at its Viry-Chatillon engine facility.

+“I will step down from the team principal role by the end of August and be fully dedicated to the Viry-Châtillon activities from the 1st of September,” Famin said at the Spa track.

 Alpine is in eighth place in the 10-team constructors’ championship with only nine points scored by drivers Pierre Gasly (6) and Esteban Ocon (3).